 Your AML/CTF compliance program should be designed to support a business playing its part in preventing, detecting and reporting instances of money laundering and terrorism financing that occur through the legitimate products and services it offers.

-Money Laundering seeks to disguise the origins of illegally obtained money and is the methods by which the proceeds of crime are made to appear legitimate.
+Money Laundering seeks to disguise the origins of illegally obtained money and is the method by which the proceeds of crime are made to appear legitimate.

 There are no hard and fast rules about how money is laundered.
 However, money laundering cannot occur without a crime which gives rise to the illegally obtained funds.